 Foreign currency risk is the risk that the Sterling value of investments will fluctuate as a result of exchange rate movements.
 Assets denominated in currencies other than Sterling will provide direct exposure to currency risk as a consequence of the movement in foreign exchange rates when calculating the Sterling equivalent value.
+Forward currency contracts are employed by the Investment Manager, where deemed appropriate, to mitigate the foreign exchange risk.
 Investment in collective investment schemes may provide indirect exposure to currency risk as a consequence of the movement in foreign exchange rates.